ibm-watson-data-lab/location-tracker-server-nodejs/README.md

-# Location Tracker Backend
+# Location Tracker Server

-The Location Tracker Backend is a Node.js application to be used in conjunction with the [Location Tracker app](https://github.com/ibm-cds-labs/location-tracker-swift).
+The Location Tracker Server is a Node.js application to be used in conjunction with the [Location Tracker app](https://github.com/ibm-cds-labs/location-tracker-swift).

 ## Cloning